Gandhi blog series #9

 Godse held the view that Gandhi’s idea of non-violence was impractical.
 He blamed Gandhi for not taking an aggressive stand against the oppressors.
 War, according to him, was the moral duty (dharma) of a hindu.

-The fact is that violence was never encouraged by the religion.
-Hindu scriptures proclaimed ahimsa as the greatest human value.
+The fact is that violence was never encouraged by the Hindu religion.
+Its scriptures proclaimed ahimsa as the greatest human value.

 Gandhi Supported Muslims in India